 Batch size is a number of indexes that will be processed at a time, one MySQL query.

-Imagine that you have a store with 40k products, and you do some changes, like updating prices in bulk, to all of your products.
+Imagine that you have a store with 40k products, and you do some changes, like , to all of your products.
 This will cause 40K indexes to be invalidated.

 Providing high-quality service requires you to optimize multiple processes in your store, including order management.
 That being said, looking for certain order details might take some time, especially with hundreds of products.

 Nevertheless, Magento allows you to eliminate the hard work.
-You can get order data by increment ID in Magento in multiple ways, the same as you can get current product or current category.
+You can get order data by increment ID in Magento in multiple ways, the same as you can or .

 So, in this article, you'll learn how to use each method.